-The credit risk of the Group's trade receivables, contract assets, other receivables, amounts due from related parties, non-controlling shareholders, joint ventures and associates, assets under cross-border guarantee arrangements, cash and bank balances, arises from default of the counterparty, with a maximum exposure equal to the carrying amounts of these instruments.
+The credit risk of the Group's trade receivables, contract assets, other receivables, amounts due from related parties, non-controlling shareholders, joint ventures and associates, cash and bank balances, arises from default of the counterparty, with a maximum exposure equal to the carrying amounts of these instruments.

 Except for trade receivables and contract assets which apply the simplified approach in calculating ECLs, the credit quality of other financial assets measured at amortised cost is considered to be "normal" as they are not past due and there is no information indicating that the financial assets had a significant increase in credit risk since initial recognition and hence, they are all classified under stage 1 for measurement of ECLs.
-The loss allowance for all financial assets measured at amortised cost and contract assets were not significant as at 31 December 2023 and 2022.
+The loss allowance for all financial assets measured at amortised cost and contract assets were not significant as at 31 December 2024 and 2023.

-Guarantees given to banks and other lenders in connection with credit facilities granted to associates, joint ventures and third parties and in respect of mortgage facilities provided for certain purchasers of the Group's properties with an aggregate amount utilised of RMB60,963,757,000 (2022: RMB77,746,780,000) which are not yet past due and there is no information indicating of default and, hence, are all classified under stage 1 for measurement of ECLs.
+Guarantees given to banks and other lenders in connection with credit facilities granted to associates, joint ventures and third parties and in respect of mortgage facilities provided for certain purchasers of the Group's properties with an aggregate amount utilised of RMB44,440,639,000 (2023: RMB60,963,757,000) which are not yet past due and there is no information indicating of default and, hence, are all classified under stage 1 for measurement of ECLs.